PraveenBSD/kyverno-basics/README.md

 ### 📊 Resource Management
 - Set limits on replica counts to prevent over-provisioning and ensure resources are allocated optimally.
 - Require appropriate resource requests and limits for CPU and memory, ensuring that workloads don't monopolize resources and lead to instability.
+- Enforce cost center and project labels for accurate resource tracking and billing allocation

 ### ✅ Compliance
 - Meet regulatory or organizational standards by enforcing consistent configurations and operational practices.
 Policies can ensure that requirements like PCI-DSS, HIPAA, or ISO 27001 are automatically met by applying best practices.